sambrilleman/website-academic/content/home/about.md

 # Biography

-I currently work as a Senior Optimisation Analyst at [SEEK](https://www.seek.com.au/about/).
+I currently work as a Principal Data Scientist at [SEEK](https://www.seek.com.au/about/).
 Our team provides an experimentation platform that is used to test the performance of new AI tools and services being developed at SEEK.

 Previously, I worked as an academic biostatistician in several Australian and UK universities; my full CV can be found [here](/files/brilleman_cv.pdf).